 PBS prescription data is currently only collected for prescriptions that attract a Government subsidy.
 The collection of under copayment information will enhance the Department of Health and Ageing PBS data set and will provide a valuable additional tool for health policy planning, monitoring risk management protocols, pharmacovigilance and monitoring the quality use of medicines in the community.

 The information to be collected is exactly the same as that already being collected for subsidised prescriptions, with the exception of the PBS medicine pricing information.

 The collection will apply only to claims submitted online or through the Claims Transmission System.
-Therefore, paper claims will not be collected and paper prescriptions do not need to be forwarded to the Department of Human Services (formerly Medicare Australia).
-The dispensing computer software will be updated by the respective software vendors to automatically send the under copayment information through to the Department of Human Services in its normal claiming process, and the Department of Human Services will then include the data in the regular information files they forward to the Department of Health and Ageing.
+Therefore, paper claims will not be collected and paper prescriptions do not need to be forwarded to Services Australia.
+The dispensing computer software will be updated by the respective software vendors to automatically send the under copayment information through to Services Australia in its normal claiming process, and Services Australia will then include the data in the regular information files they forward to the Department of Health.